Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 covid-19 lowers carbon emission

-Both BBC and New York Times report that there is a suppression of carbon emissions due to the coronavirus lockdown (Amos 2020 and Crist, 2020).
+The BBC and the New York Times report that carbon emissions were suppressed due to the coronavirus lockdown (Amos 2020 and Crist 2020).

-The satellite maps produced by the Royal Netherlands show the amounts of nitrogen oxide (NO2), a gas pollutant that comes from the use of fossil fuels steeply declined as economic activity significantly slowed down.
+The satellite maps produced by the Royal Netherlands show that the amounts of nitrogen oxide (NO2), a gas pollutant produced by the use of fossil fuels, steeply declined as economic activity significantly slowed down.

 Combining the data from the 10-day average allows scientists to see the impacts on emissions due to changes in human activities.

-The satellite maps show reductions of NO2 in the following European countries: Italy – particularly northern Italy where coronavirus outbreak is worst, France, Spain, and Portugal.
+The satellite maps show reductions of NO2 in the following European countries: Italy—particularly northern Italy, where the coronavirus outbreak is worst—France, Spain, and Portugal.
 Scientists also predict the same thing will happen in the UK.

-The New York Times reports that something else is happening besides the decline in emissions around the world.
+The New York Times reports that something else is happening besides the decline in emissions worldwide.

-It reports that China and Italy’s air is “strikingly clean,” Venice Grand canal is running clean where before is dirty with boat traffic, and the fog of pollution has lifted in Seattle, New York, Los Angeles, Chica and Atlanta.
+It reports that China and Italy’s air is “strikingly clean,” Venice Grand Canal is running clean where before it was dirty with boat traffic, and the pollution fog has lifted in Seattle, New York, Los Angeles, Chica, and Atlanta.

-This does not mean, however, that the coronavirus is the solution to the climate problem because it is also a crisis itself.
+However, this does not mean that the coronavirus is the solution to the climate problem because it is also a crisis itself.

-The fact is, coronavirus is temporary but the threats of climate change in the form of heatwaves, floods, and extreme storms, which also claim human lives are ongoing situations.
+The fact is, coronavirus is temporary, but the threats of climate change, such as heatwaves, floods, and extreme storms, which also claim human lives, are ongoing.

-Across the Atlantic ocean, emissions have dropped in the United States as well according to the New York Times opinion article by Meehan Crist.
-But whether this trend continues will depend on consumer’s behaviour and how the government will respond to revive the economy as soon as the pandemic is over.
+According to the New York Times opinion article by Meehan Crist, emissions have also dropped in the United States across the Atlantic Ocean.
+However, whether this trend continues will depend on consumer behaviour and how the government responds to revive the economy as soon as the pandemic is over.

-How the economic response will play out will have impacts on the climate crises in the following decades even up to the next millennia.
-The article also predicts a slowing down of the clean energy projects like solar, battery and electric-vehicle markets.
+How the economic response plays out will impact the climate crises in the following decades and even up to the next millennium.
+The article also predicts a slowing down of clean energy projects like solar, battery, and electric vehicle markets.

-The lockdown has already slowed down climate research, research flights to the Arctic have halted, and COP 26, a climate change conference in Glasgow this November have been delayed or would even be cancelled.
+The lockdown has already slowed climate research; research flights to the Arctic have halted, and COP 26, a climate change conference in Glasgow this November, has been delayed or would even be cancelled.

-Postponing this important conference can quell climate change efforts like climate adaptation and mitigation strategies of all countries who pledged to reduce emissions the article says.
+The article says that postponing this important conference can quell climate change efforts, such as the climate adaptation and mitigation strategies of all countries that pledged to reduce emissions.

-Although China has reduced their emissions by 25% its government have indicated that it will “relax environmental supervision of companies to stimulate its economy”.
+Although China has reduced its emissions by 25%, its government has indicated that it will “relax environmental supervision of companies to stimulate its economy.”
 This could mean more emissions than ever before.

-But then this could go the other way, especially when governments are willing to spend money with urgency amid the Covid-19 pandemic.
+But this could also go the other way, especially when governments are willing to spend money urgently amid the COVID-19 pandemic.
 Some of these government investments could go to the development and integration of clean energy technologies instead.

-The falling oil prices can be an opportunity for governments to remove fossil fuel subsidies and redirecting investments to clean energy projects instead.
+Falling oil prices can provide an opportunity for governments to eliminate fossil fuel subsidies and redirect investments to clean energy projects instead.

-The 32-hour workweek that has been touted recently to improve quality of life can be adopted.
-The timing cannot be more perfect as the massive disruption caused by the coronavirus can make this suggestion a possibility.
-The result of which can be an effective climate mitigation strategy that could bring down emissions.
+The 32-hour workweek touted recently to improve quality of life can be adopted.
+The timing cannot be more perfect, as the massive disruption caused by the coronavirus can make this suggestion a possibility.
+The result can be an effective climate mitigation strategy that could bring down emissions.

-The article mentions that while the climate-crises has demonstrated how unsustainable our economy and society set-up is the pandemic, on the other hand, is a “gut-wrenching reality check”.
+The article mentions that while the climate crisis has demonstrated how unsustainable our economy and society are, the pandemic, on the other hand, is a “gut-wrenching reality check.”

 Climate change and coronavirus are not separate issues but surprisingly connected.